LESSON No. 3

 Erosion is a violation of the integrity of the surface layer of the epithelium, heals without a scar.

-Atrophy - thinning of the mucous membrane.
+Atrophy is thinning of the mucous membrane.

 Pigmentation is a change in tissue color that occurs after inflammation.

-It should be remembered that morphological elements are not always pathognomonic, but in the complex of patient studies they serve as an important additional factor in making a diagnosis.
+It should be remembered that morphological elements are not always pathognomonic, but in the complex of patient studies they serve as important additional factor in making a diagnosis.

-New pedagogical technologies used in the practical lesson.
+New pedagogical technologies used in practical classes.

-1. Compilation of the Cluster.
+1. Creation of a Cluster.

 ANALYTICAL PART

-Situational task number 1
+Situational task No. 1

 Answer: /_26

-A) empty*
+A) pustule*

-B) pytechia
+B) Pitechia

 B) purpura